michelin/TorchSOM/README.md

 | Extensibility | ✅ High | 🟠 Moderate | ⚠️ Low | ⚠️ Low | ⚠️ Low | ⚠️ Low |

 > **Note**: `torchsom` supports **Just-In-Time Learning (JITL)**.
 > Given an online query, JITL collects relevant datapoints to form a local buffer (selected first by topology, then by distance).
-A lightweight local model is then trained on this buffer, enabling efficient supervised learning (regression or classification).
+A lightweight local model can then be trained on this buffer, enabling efficient supervised learning (regression or classification).

 ---